EDUCBA Logo

 But the total variation in y that is not described by the regression line can be expressed by the following equation.

-So let us say if the above percentage stands out to be 25%, that is 25% of the variation is not described by the line then we can say that the variance described by the line can be equal to (1-25 = 75%).
-So the total variance described by the regression line can be described by the below formula.
+So let us say if the above percentage stands out to be 25%, that is, the line does not describe 25% of the variation, then we can say that the variance explained by the line can be equal to (1-25 = 75%).
+So the formula below describes the total variance described by the regression line.

 (1 – SEline / SEY) %

-So this gives what percentage of the total variation is described by the variation in x.
+This indicates the percentage of the total variation that the variation in x can explain.
 This is called the coefficient of determination or R squared.

 Coefficient of Determination = R2 = (1 – SEline / SEY)